 It may not be the very best, but it’s something most people can agree on and can put a smile on your face.
 If you had this for the weekend, you’ll wake up at Monday morning without regrets.
-While not a complete masterpiece, it’s certainly nowhere near inferior either.
-Most people would like it, and whoever made it is obviously skilled and talented.
+While with occasional flaws and not a masterpiece, it’s certainly nowhere near inferior either.
+Most people would like it, and whoever made it is obviously talented and skilled.

 6 — Fair